SRombauts/VulkanTutorial/README.md

 ## Building with CMake

 find_package(Vulkan) requires CMake 3.7, but I have added the FindVulkan.cmake module in the source tree.

+Dependencies:

+- glfw   Windowing library is provided as a submodule
+- glm    Math matrix/vector library is provided as a submodule

+GLFW require the installation of the following:

+ sudo apt-get install libvulkan-dev libxrandr-dev libxinerama-dev libxcursor-dev

 ### Get glm and glfw submodules